 Check that your final official transcript has been received by the University.
 Final official transcripts are usually available about three weeks after term ends.
 We strongly recommend you send your final grades to our admissions team as soon as possible.

-If your final transcript has been received, along with the descriptions of the courses you took, they are likely being assessed for transfer credit by the department that teaches relevant courses at Waterloo.
+In addition to a final transcript our admissions team might also require course outlines to assess for transfer credit – if so they will communicate with you directly.
+If you have submitted your final transcript (and if appropriate, course outlines), then your courses are likely being assessed for transfer credit by the department that teaches the relevant courses at Waterloo.
 If you have any questions, email our admissions team.